saigowtham-24/vi-notes/README.md

 # Vi-Notes Backend

 This project implements a backend API for storing writing sessions and keystroke data as part of the Vi-Notes authenticity verification system.
+The system now uses MongoDB for persistent data storage.

 ## Features